HL7/cqf-recommendations/docs/CPG-2005-Markdown/CPG Approach - 04.03 - 6S Evidence Pyramid and Learning Health Systems.md

-1. **Single Studies- **represent unique research conducted to answer specific clinical questions
+1. **Single Studies-** represent unique research conducted to answer specific clinical questions
-2. **Synopses of Single Studies- **summarizing evidence from high-quality studies
+2. **Synopses of Single Studies** summarizing evidence from high-quality studies
-3. **Syntheses- **a comprehensive summary of all the evidence surrounding a specific research question (e.g., systematic review, meta-analysis)
+3. **Syntheses-** a comprehensive summary of all the evidence surrounding a specific research question (e.g., systematic review, meta-analysis)
-4. **Synopses of Syntheses- **summarizing the information found in syntheses (e.g., evidence summaries, [rapid reviews](https://doi.org/10.1186/2046-4053-1-10))
+4. **Synopses of Syntheses-** summarizing the information found in syntheses (e.g., evidence summaries, [rapid reviews](https://doi.org/10.1186/2046-4053-1-10))
-5. **Summaries- **guidelines or texts that integrate and evaluate evidence-based information about specific clinical problems to inform clinical decisions
+5. **Summaries-** guidelines or texts that integrate and evaluate evidence-based information about specific clinical problems to inform clinical decisions
-6. **Systems- **integrating information from the lower levels of the hierarchy with individual patient records (e.g., CPG content delivered into clinical workflow using real-world evidence with patient data)
+6. **Systems-** integrati-ng information from the lower levels of the hierarchy with individual patient records (e.g., CPG content delivered into clinical workflow using real-world evidence with patient data)

 ![alt_text](images/CPG-04-02.png "image_tooltip")

     The 6S Evidence Pyramid with Systems Level (integration of lower levels of evidence into direct patient care) at the peak.